Algorfa

 Algorfa ([alˈɣoɾfa]) is a village in the Costa Blanca area of Spain, near the coast and surrounded by Mediterranean pine forest and citrus groves.

-Algorfa lies on the banks of the river Segura and is approximately 10 minutes drive to the nearest blue flag beaches of the Mediterranean and 35;minutes' drive away from Alicante Airport and Murcia-San Javier Airport.
-It is a 10-minute drive inland from the coastal resort of Guardamar del Segura.
+Algorfa lies on the banks of the Segura river and is approximately ten minutes' drive to the nearest blue flag beaches of the Mediterranean and a 35 minutes' drive from the Alicante Airport and the Murcia–San Javier Airport.
+It is a ten minute drive inland from the coastal resort of Guardamar del Segura.

-As one of Vega Baja del Segura’s citrus farming villages, with a population of over 3,000, Algorfa is situated within a fertile countryside.
+As one of Vega Baja del Segura’s citrus farming villages, with a population of nearly 3,000, Algorfa is situated within a fertile countryside.

-Just outside the village is an unusual neo-gothic church that was built at the beginning of the nineteenth century.
+Just outside the village is an unusual neo-Gothic church that was built at the beginning of the nineteenth century.
 Algorfa holds a market on Wednesdays.